albjan/kpmf-for-music-recs/README.md

 Probabilistic Models (STCS 6701) Final Project

-I implemented a Bayesian matrix factorization model to predict users' ratings for music artists, which has applications in recommendation systems.
+I implemented a Bayesian matrix factorization model to model users' ratings for music artists, which has applications in recommendation systems.